henridev/programming-languages-part-c/section-1/readme.md

 - methods communicate with objects
 - object has own private state only modifiable via methods
 - every object is instance of a class (instead of prototypical)
 - class determines object behaviour

+when we define a function globaly in ruby this means it gets added to the the super object from which all other objects descent

 > classes and methods in ruby